elunna/nerfhack-changelog/README.md

 * Rings of free action offer protection from grabbing attacks (SLASH'EM).
 * Rings of conflict usually generate cursed.
 * Wearing the protection from shapechangers ring wakes up shifters when they revert to their normal shape (this also applies to Werebane, since that also confers PfSC)
-* Lower chances of rings exploding during charging (SporkHack).
+* Lower chances of rings exploding during charging (Sporkhack).
 Rings with enchantment +3 or lower will no longer have a chance to explode when charged, and rings at -5 or lower will only explode from cursed charging

 * Amulets of magical breathing are immune to water damage
-* Amulets of unchanging can't be polymorphed (Un)
+* Amulets of unchanging can't be polymorphed (UnNetHack)
 * Rings of sustain ability cannot be polymorphed
-* Amulets of guarding are now chargable with variable AC protection (positive or negative)
+* Amulets of guarding are now chargeable with variable AC protection (positive or negative)
 * Reduced the probability for amulets of reflection.
 * Amulet of life saving will not work if the player is in nonliving form (EvilHack).
 * Cursed amulets of life-saving are ineffective.